sergiorivera50/bayesian-crutch-geometries/README.md

 ## How to use this repo

 Most of the work is contained within `main.ipynb`, where you will find our setup and all the experiments.

+Feel free to read the full report at `report.pdf`.